How to Apply for a Civil Union License in Freehold Township

-3. Your social security card or social security number. ( Social Security number is required by law for US citizens and will be kept confidential.)
+- Your social security card or social security number (Social Security number is required by law for U.S. citizens and will be kept confidential)

 Any documents in a foreign language must be accompanied by a certified English translation.

-1. A copy of your birth certificate to establish your parents’ names and related birth information.
+- A copy of your birth certificate to establish your parents' names and related birth information

-Recommendation is to come in at least two weeks before ceremony.
-There is a mandated 72 hour waiting period from time of application.
-(Remember, we are closed weekends)
+The recommendation is to come in at least 2 weeks before the ceremony.
+There is a mandated 72-hour waiting period from time of application.
+(Remember, we are closed on weekends.)

-Civil union license will be recorded in the town where the civil union took place.
+Civil union licenses will be recorded in the town where the civil union took place.

 Certified copies can be obtained from the town where the civil union took place.

-If there are any other questions that you need answered, please call Vital Statistics at 732.294.2010.
+If there are any other questions that you need to be answered, please call Vital Statistics at 732-294-2010.